 At the conclusion of reading this book in 2011, I made the statement that I thought this was a book I should re-read every year.
 I would like to revise that remark!
 I think it is a book that I should feast on in slow detail every few years but not necessarily every year.
 I skimmed it to start off my 2013 reading year and that seems just fine.

-- Gleanings In Genesis, by A. W. Pink
+, by A. W. Pink

-- Gleanings In Exodus, by A.W.
-Pink
+- Gleanings In Exodus

-- Gleanings In Joshua, by A.W.
+, by A.W.
 Pink

 Those were all on my "want to" reading list but were never touched.
 Part of that had to do with the fact that they were removed for cleaning after the smoke damage.
 Most of that is due to the fact that I never made the time for them in the later half of the year.
 (I read Genesis three times in succession, waiting for the first title to be given back to me but I gave up after a bit.)